KAKu99/approx_emst/README.md

 ## Overview

-This is Approximation algorithm for the EMST(Euclidean Minimum Spanning Tree) problem.
-It provides features such as:
+This is an Approximation algorithm for the Euclidean Minimum Spanning Tree (EMST) problem.
+It offers the following features:

-- **For High-dimention and Million Scale Datasets**: This algorithm is designed for high-dimention.
-We conduct experiments on high-dimention and million scale real-world datasets.
+- **For High-Dimensional and Million-Scale Datasets**: This algorithm is specifically designed for high-dimensional data and has been tested on real-world datasets with millions of data points.
-- **High-Quality Result**: It achieves a high-precision approximation of the EMST length and produces a structure similar to the exact result.
+- **High-Quality Results**: It provides a high-precision approximation of the EMST length and generates a structure similar to the exact result.
-- **Parallelizable**: The part of the algorithm that accounts for the majority of the computational workload is implemented by FAISS.
-This portion is parallelizable.
+- **Parallelizable**: The computational workload, which is the most intensive part of the algorithm, is implemented using FAISS and is parallelizable.

 ## Prerequisites (Required Libraries)

-List the libraries that need to be installed for this project to run.
-(This is the version used during the experiments.)
+The following libraries need to be installed for this project to run.
+(These are the versions used during the experiments.)

 - **faiss-cpu**: version 1.8.0
 - **Eigen**: version 3.4.0

 ## Installation

-Follow these steps to install and run the project locally.
+To install and run the project locally, follow these steps:

 1. Clone the repository to your local machine:
     ```bash
     git clone https://github.com/KAKu99/approx_emst_2024.git
     ```

-2. Navigate into the project directory:
+2. Navigate to the project directory:
     ```bash
     cd approx_emst_2024
     ```

-3. Build
+3. Build the project:
    ```bash
    mkdir build
    cd build
    cmake ..
    make
    ```

 ## Usage

-The data folder structure.
+The data folder structure should be as follows.
 Each dataset must be prepared beforehand.

 ```bash
   ─── data/ # Directory for input datasets.
 Please input this path to exp.sh.
    ├── fasttext/